Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Results and deliverables

 \subsection{Density profiles of voids and clusters}

-To further characterise our void and cluster catalogues, we also measured their QSO number density profiles, again in comparison with the mocks.
-As we noted above, the \emph{Quaia} catalogue is rather sparse with $\bar{n}\sim10^{-5}~h^{3}{\rm Mpc}^{-3}$, which limits our capacity to provide a detailed reconstruction of the true underlying matter density field.
-Yet, the large number of voids ($N_v=$ 12,842) and clusters ($N_c=$ 41,111) in our sample allows us to provide a precise measurement of the stacked density profile for tens of thousands of cosmic super-structures, which further probes the consistency between simulations and observations.
+To further characterize our void and cluster catalogues, we also measured their quasar number density profiles, again in comparison with the mocks.
+As we noted above, the \emph{Quaia} catalogue is rather sparse, with $\bar{n}\sim10^{-5}~h^{3}{\rm Mpc}^{-3}$, which limits our capacity to provide a detailed reconstruction of the true underlying matter density field.
+However, the large number of voids ($N_v=$ 12,820) and clusters ($N_c=$ 41,154) in our sample allows us to provide a precise measurement of the stacked density profile for tens of thousands of cosmic superstructures, which further probes the consistency between simulations and observations.

 We decided to use the Voronoi tessellation field estimator (VTFE) method to calculate the density profiles, as opposed to cruder counts-in-shells estimates, which are more prone to Poisson noise \citep[see e.g.][]{Nadathur2014}.
 This is a typical choice when using void and cluster catalogues detected with the \texttt{ZOBOV} methodology.
-We used the following volume-weighted estimator for the stacked density in the $j^{\mathrm{th}}$ radial shell from the void or cluster centre, which makes use of the VTFE reconstructed density information:

-where $V_k$ is the volume of the Voronoi cell of the quasar $k$, $\rho_k$ is its density inferred from the inverse of the Voronoi volume; the sum over $k$ runs over all QSOs in the $j$th shell of void or cluster $i$ (not only void/cluster member quasars); and the sum over $i$ includes all voids/clusters ($N_v$/$N_c$) in the stack.
+We used the following volume-weighted estimator for the stacked density in the $j^{\mathrm{th}}$ radial shell from the void or cluster centre, which makes use of the VTFE reconstructed density information: where $V_k$ is the volume of the Voronoi cell of the quasar $k$ and $\rho_k$ is its density inferred from the inverse of the Voronoi volume; the sum over $k$ runs over all quasars in the $j$th shell of void or cluster $i$ (not only void or cluster member quasars); and the sum over $i$ includes all voids or clusters ($N_v$ or $N_c$) in the stack.
 We used 25 radial bins up to $R/R_v=3$ to measure the shapes of the density profiles in sufficient detail.